AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 📌 Item 4: Avoid gratuitous default constructors

+- If the default constructor can not initialize all members meaningfully, Other member functions will have to invalidate the data members.
+- `Delete`ing default constructors when not able to initialize all members meaningfully can lead to problems.
+  Some templates require the default constructors of their type parameters.

 A default constructor (i.e., a constructor that can be called with no arguments) is the C++ way of saying you can get something for nothing.